MicrosoftDocs/well-architected/well-architected/ai/testing.md

 ---
 title: Testing and Evaluation of AI Workloads on Azure
-description: Learn about AI workload testing operations that help you maintain the quality of your workload on Azure.
+description: Learn about AI workload testing operations and metrics that help you maintain the quality of your workload on Azure.
 author: PageWriter-MSFT
 ms.author: prwilk
-ms.date: 10/29/2024
+ms.date: 11/01/2024
 ms.topic: conceptual
 ---